 Five of 35 (14%) Kanuma-treated pediatric and adult patients who completed the 20-week double-blind period of study treatment developed ADA.
 All patients were receiving 1 mg/kg once every other week.
 All 5 ADA-positive patients first developed measurable ADA titers within the first 3 months of exposure.
 Two of the 5 ADA-positive patients had a measurable ADA titer at only one time point.
 In the 3 patients with measurable ADA titers at multiple time points, ADA titers decreased to undetectable levels during continued treatment.
 Two patients developed in vitro neutralizing antibodies during the open-label extension phase after 20 weeks and 52 weeks of treatment with Kanuma, respectively.
 There is no clear association between the development of ADA and decreased efficacy in pediatric and adult patients treated with Kanuma.

 USE IN SPECIFIC POPULATIONS

-There are no available data on Kanuma in pregnant women to inform any drug-associated risk.
+Available data with Kanuma use in pregnant women are insufficient to identify a drug-associated risk of major birth defects, miscarriage or other adverse maternal or fetal outcomes.
 Animal reproductive studies conducted with sebelipase alfa showed no evidence of embryolethality, fetotoxicity, teratogenicity, or abnormal early embryonic development at dosages up to 164 and 526 times the human dosage of 1 mg/kg every other week (based on AUC) in rats and rabbits, respectively.

 The background risk of major birth defects and miscarriage for the indicated population is unknown.
 In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2 to 4% and 15 to 20%, respectively.